jhu-arch/arch-tutorial/Shorts.rst

 How to load R submodules available in the system in R session
 --------------------------------------------------------------

+the ``lmod.R`` script help to loads and executes submodules available in the system in R session.

 .. note::
    This script is available in the `` /data/apps/helpers/`` directory on Rockfish.
+It will change the ``R_LIBS_USER`` variable in R returning the paths where R looks for installed packages, the same way  ``module load`` do in the terminal setting the environment.
+When R searches for a package that has been loaded or installed, it will search in each of the directories listed by **.libPaths()** until it finds the package it is looking for.

 Here is an example of how to use the ``lmod.R`` script to load a submodule for ``R/4.0.2``: